 For example, if you are learning how to fly 3D aircraft, and you want some assistance learning how to best control the rudder, then you can set:

-- Q_TAILSIT_MASK=8 (for rudder)
+Q_TAILSIT_MASK<Q_TAILSIT_MASK>=8 (for rudder)

 then when channel 7 goes above 1700 the pilot will be given full manual control of rudder when hovering.
 This provides good 3D piloting practice on one or more axes at a time.

 The center of gravity for a tailsitter is important in an extra dimension.
 When hovering it is important that there is not too much weight in the belly of the plane or on its back, so that it leans forward or back.
 This is particularly important for non-vectored tailsitters.

 Due to an issue in DCM related to compass fusion for yaw when pointing straight up, sometimes the AHRS subsystems will disagree when powering up, nose up.
 Slight errors in compass calibration, while resulting in a successful calibration, may worsen this effect.